elanalynn/python_hw_du/10_more_data_viz/README.md

 This reads the files and creates a couple graphs.

 ## Report
-In addition to the line SVG (`AllStock.svg`), a pie chart (`pieDistribution.svg`) showing a distribution of the stock closing palues is generated every time the app is run.
+In addition to the line SVG (`AllStock.svg`), a pie chart (`pieDistribution.svg`) showing a distribution of the stock closing values is generated every time the app is run.